-

 Table of Contents

-How to Set Weekly Workout Schedule & Previews for iOS
+Introduction to Weekly Workout Schedule

-How to Set Weekly Workout Schedule & Previews for iOS
+How to Set Weekly Workout Schedule & Previews for iOS and Android

 To access the Weekly Workout Schedule & Preview, you'll need to go to the Fitbod settings menu.
-You can get to your Fitbod settings by going to your Log, and then tapping the gear icon in the top right of the screen.
+You can get to your Fitbod settings by going to your Log tav and then tapping the gear icon in the top right of the screen.
 To enable Workout Previews and set your fitness goal, you can:

 - Scroll down to Workout Settings and tap Weekly Workout Goals & Previews